KVII-TV: Analog-to-digital conversion

 By mid-October 2006, the digital signal was fully operating, coinciding with the introduction of a viewer-interactive newscast, in which viewers can send e-mails with questions and concerns in regards to the stories and features in the newscasts.
-KVII-TV shut down its analog signal, over VHF channel 7, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital television under federal mandate.
+KVII-TV shut down its analog signal, over VHF channel 7, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital television under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 23 to its pre-transition analog allocation of VHF channel 7.

-Repeater stations
+Rebroadcasters

-To reach viewers throughout the 34 counties comprising the Amarillo television market, KVII-TV extends its over-the-air coverage area through a full-power satellite station and a network of 12 low-power translator stations encompassing much of the Texas and Oklahoma Panhandles, and the northeastern New Mexico that distribute its programming beyond the 70.9 mi range of its broadcast signal.
+To reach viewers throughout the 34 counties comprising the Amarillo television market, KVII-TV extends its over-the-air coverage area through a full-power satellite station and a network of 12 low-power translator stations encompassing much of the Texas and Oklahoma Panhandles, and the northeastern New Mexico that distributes its programming beyond the 70.9 mi range of its broadcast signal.
 (All low-power translators transmit on virtual channel 7, including those located adjacent to KVIH-TV's coverage area.)
 Nielsen Media Research treats KVII and KVIH as one station in local ratings books, using the identifier name "KVII+".

 KVII and KVIH serve viewers across a four-state region including the Texas and Oklahoma panhandles, eastern New Mexico and southwestern Kansas.
-A unique feature of KVII's coverage area is that it covers two time zones — Central and Mountain.
-This means that viewers in New Mexico watch ABC's prime time schedule from 6:00 to 9:00 p.m. (instead of 7:00 to 10:00 p.m.), with Jimmy Kimmel Live! airing at 9:35 p.m.
+A unique feature of KVII's coverage area is that it covers two time zones—Central and Mountain.
+This means that viewers in New Mexico watch ABC's prime time schedule from 6 to 9 p.m. (instead of 7 to 10 p.m.), with Jimmy Kimmel Live! airing at 9:35 p.m.